Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Share_file_with_users.md

 ---

 All files shared with others Rainbow users are stored on Rainbow until you decide to remove it.
-To avoid bad usage and depending your profile, you have some limitations.
+To avoid bad usage and depending your profile, you have some limits.

 The following table sums-up the size allowed depending on your profile: